johankardell/k3sdemo/README.md

 In this step we are also adding a configuration for Flux to let it pull manifests from this repo and automatically apply them to the K3s cluster.

+Spend a minute or two and look through the [manifests](https://github.com/johankardell/k3sdemo) while Flux is installing.
+Notice the difference between the two different nginx-deployments.

 **Run from vm-host1**
 ```sh
 # Enable Flux extension on Arc-enabled cluster